ChTBoner/snes_input_display/README.md

 - [QUsb2Snes](https://skarsnik.github.io/QUsb2snes/) or [SNI](https://github.com/alttpo/sni)
 - Sd2Snes or FxPak Pro for original hardware

+NOTE: Tested working with [snes9x-emunwa](https://github.com/Skarsnik/snes9x-emunwa), but not with the Default layout.

 ## Configuration
 Requires a configuration file named "settings.toml" at this location:
 - Windows: %localappdata%\snes-input-display\